-The teens had gone there for gum and cigarettes; Dunn, had just left his son's wedding with his fiancee, who'd gone inside the convenience store for wine and chips.
+The teens had pulled in for gum and cigarettes; Dunn, meanwhile, had just left his son’s wedding with his fiancee, who’d gone inside the convenience store for wine and chips.

 Dunn didn’t like the loud music – “rap crap,” he called it – coming from the teens’ SUV.
 So he asked them to turn it down.

 What followed next depends on whom you believe.
 Dunn says Davis threatened him, and he decided to take matters into his own hands upon seeing what he thought was the barrel of a gun sticking out of the Durango.

 But prosecutors say it was Dunn who lost control, firing three volleys of shots – 10 bullets total – at the SUV over music he didn’t like.

 “My intent was to stop the attack, not necessarily end a life,” he testified.
 “It just worked out that way.”